2024 Solar Incentives Guide for Sachse, TX - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a certain percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
+An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a given percentage of your solar system's cost.

 State & Local Solar Incentives